visit-dav/visit/src/doc/tutorials/Scripting.rst

 Rendering each time step of a dataset to a movie
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example assumes the aneurysm.visit database is already opened.
+This example assumes the "aneurysm.visit" is already opened.

 * Create a plot, render all timesteps and encode a movie.